EDS-Bioinformatics-Laboratory/ENCORE/Processing/NameOfComputation/NoteBooks/0_README.md

   - *Include examples how to execute the code to produce certain output.
 Provide a simple example or test dataset.*
   - *Under what license it’s released.*
 - *Include a help command for command line interfaces*

-***Write comments as you code (not afterwards).** Modern integrated development environments (IDEs) will often automatically generate documentation strings as you write code, which removes the burden of having to remember to write comments. (e.g., PyCharm, DataSpell).*